Flettner rotor: Rotor airplanes

 Some flying machines have been built which use the Magnus effect to create lift with a rotating cylinder at the front of a wing, enabling flight at lower horizontal speeds.

 An early attempt to use the Magnus effect for a heavier-than-air aircraft was made in 1908 by a US member of Congress, Butler Ames of Massachusetts.

 A later example was the Plymouth A-A-2004 in the early 1930s, built by three inventors in New York state.

 French designer Jean de Chappedelaine developed his Aérogyre at much the same time.
 A prototype, based on a modified Caudron C.270 Luciole, was flown in 1934 with the wing rotor stationary.
 It crashed on its next flight, but whether the wing was rotating during that flight is unknown.

-Similar devices

-The Flettner rotor inspired Sigurd Johannes Savonius to invent a spinning ventilation device after a collaboration between the two inventors.
-Anton Flettner's company Flettner Ventilator Limited acquired Savonius' patent and still sells them in the United Kingdom.
-The devices are often referred to as "Flettner ventilators" even though the mechanism more closely resembles a Savonius wind turbine, which was a 1924 invention that resulted from the same collaboration.